CptCrunchCH/Palletfinder/README.md

     - Includes all Functions to read the camera (V4l2_Functions.py)
     - And a Testfile to snap images or show live camera (Import_Camera.py)

+03_IO:
+    - Includes a simple python File, which toggles the LED connected on the outputs 43 & 44